Last updated on 23.2.2020

 You can run into reindeer when hiking in northern Finland

 Kuusamo is located on the northern side of the river Kiiminki (Kiiminkijoki) which is known as the border for reindeer herding lands in Finland.
 This means that you are driving in the region where reindeers roam freely.
-Reindeers in Finland are owned proverty of the herders but they are free animals that are only gathered few times a year by their owners.
+Reindeers in Finland are owned property of the herders but they are free animals that are only gathered few times a year by their owners.
 If you have rented a car and decide to drive to Kuusamo and Oulanka National Park please sleep your night well before the drive.
-Reindeers are like cows in the southern parts of the world.
+Reindeers are like cows in certain parts of the world.
 They walk aimlessly and care very little about the passing cars.
 Reindeers also camouflage to their surroundings well which makes them almost impossible to spot before they are only metres away from you.
 Reindeers are not incredibly fast in their movements, but can still appear in front of your car if you are not paying attention.
-During our drive there were multiple moments where we spot the reindeer only seconds before we already drove past it.

 Good shoes help when hiking in Oulanka National Park